emoncms/demandshaper/readme.md

 ### Option 3: Set a manual timer:

+Set a manual timer for specific run times:

 ![demandshaper4.png](images/demandshaper5.png)

 ### OpenEVSE / EmonEVSE electric car charger interface

+The module contains custom interfaces for applications such as EV charging where you can drag drop the battery level state of charge to the desired target, the module then calculates the required run time based on the battery size and charger charge rate (hard coded at present, but will be configurable from the interface):

 ![demandshaper.png](images/demandshaper.png)

 ### Heatpump Control

+Integrates the ability to control a Mitsubushi EcoDan heatpump with FTC2B controller connected to the OpenEnergyMonitor HeatpumpMonitor.
+Flow temperature and heating On/Off is settable from the interface.

 ![heatpump.png](images/heatpump.png)